 3 Views on Cloud StorageICTAA

-I’ve tried to give my comments each different point-of-view which may conflict and not be totally relevant to your business alone.
+I’ve tried to give my comments on each different point-of-view which may conflict and not be totally relevant to your business alone.

-In the first instance (onsite technician), internal/external hard drives are very cheap, hold alot of data and is always going to be faster than internet transfer.
-As it is also a physical piece of hardware that you can pick up, people generally feel safer when they can touch their data.
+My experience as an Onsite Technician has showed me that hard drives are very cheap, hold a lot of data and are always going to be faster than internet transfer.
+They are also a physical piece of hardware that you can pick up, people generally feel safer when they can touch their data.
 When I say cheap, physical drives are a fixed, one-off price whereas Cloud storage is an ongoing charge.

-Putting the speed issue aside, the main problem we will face with using Cloud Storage is that we are dependent on a 3rd party to maintain their equipment and provide high-availability.
+Putting the speed issue aside, the main problem we will face with using Cloud Storage is that we are dependent on a third-party to maintain their equipment and provide high-availability.
 Using an international provider comes with the risk of being offline due to under-sea cable damage, natural disaster or other factors.